UCIDataScienceInitiative/IntroToJulia/Markdown/WhyJulia.md

       end::UNION{FLOAT64,INT64}

-Notice that it has to make a temporary variable `x@_4` which is translates our int at the beginning of the function, and then do type-checking in order to find the write function, and then its output type is the non-strict `Union{Float64,Int64}`.
+Notice that it has to make a temporary variable `x@_4` which is translates our int at the beginning of the function, and then do type-checking in order to find the right function, and then its output type is the non-strict `Union{Float64,Int64}`.
 The quick way to read this is to see that `x@_4::ANY` has a non-strict type, indicating a type-instability.
 This gives you a tool to know how to optimize.

 ## Dealing With Necessary Type-Instabilities